While many people lock their bikes away, here at Wilco we’ll still be cycling right through the winter.

 The last thing you want is for your gear or brake cable to snap miles away from home, in the dark, cold and rain.
 Gear cables should be smooth to the touch and free from rust.
 If there is any friction in the cables moving in and out of the black casing they need to be replaced.
 Replacing your gear cables will usually improve the performance of your drive train also.

 Worn out tyres, inner tubes, rims or hubs will likely cause disaster when cycling in winter.
-The added wear from all of the elements will take their toll the most of your wheels.
+The added wear from all of the elements will take its toll the most of your wheels.
 Make sure your spokes have a slightly springy/tensile feel to them, not rigid and hard as if they are about to snap.
-Pot holes and road surfaces will inevitably deteriorate during the winter months and it is easy to snap and buckle a wheel in bad conditions.
-Run your tyres at 35-40psi to get a good grip-friction ratio that wont slow you down too much but should keep you rubber side down.
+Potholes and road surfaces will inevitably deteriorate during the winter months and it is easy to snap and buckle a wheel in bad conditions.
+Run your tyres at 35-40psi to get a good grip-friction ratio that won’t slow you down too much but should keep your rubber side down.

 6. Added Tip – Look after yourself!

 Above all else make sure that you keep yourself wrapped up and protected from the elements.
-Be sure to keep your eye on our website for some great deals on winter cycling essentials.
-Items like waterproof gloves and over trousers can feel like lifesavers, especially when the going gets tough!
+Items like waterproof gloves and over-trousers can feel like lifesavers, especially when the going gets tough!